Marketing analytics & reporting

 Digital marketing reporting is the process of collecting and analyzing marketing data to create clear and actionable reports.
 Digital marketing reporting aims to understand campaign results, evaluate current campaign status, and predict future campaign outcomes.
 As a marketer's job is to tie everything to return on investment (ROI), digital marketing reporting helps ensure that the company profits from every marketing action the agency takes.

-For successful reporting, agencies and marketers use reporting tools that provide reliable and visible proof of our actions and outcomes via marketing reports and dashboards.
+For successful reporting, agencies and marketers use reporting software that provide reliable and visible proof of our actions and outcomes via marketing reports and dashboards.

 Like torches in the dark, these reports and dashboards help us explore the depths of our marketing data and unearth valuable insights.